-Report of national context in 10 participating countries
+Report of national context in ten participating countries (level 1)

 Summary: This report brings together reviews of academic literature, statistical data and discussions of policy and practice from the ten PROMISE partner countries.
 The report provides an overview of developments in the last 15 years with reference to key historical changes that have shaped the unique political, social and cultural climate in each country.